pfertyk/blog/content/008-asyncio-context-manager-testing.md

 ```

 The asynctest module enhances standard unittest.mock to deal with coroutines,
-and pytest-aiohttp provides an event loop to run asynchronous tests as if they were normal tests.
+and pytest-aiohttp provides an event loop to run asynchronous tests with the `pytest` command as if they were normal tests.

+For our test we are going to mock the `ClientSession.get` method.
 Now, I've got some bad news.
-There is no utility for mocking ClientSession.
+There is no utility for mocking `ClientSession.get`.
 Python responses module is useless here (it will only work with requests module), and
 aiohttp doesn't have anything similar available.
 So, we need to patch it: